 - Decreased Luteinizing Hormone and Testosterone

-Another important reason behind the reduction in sperm count of men exercise intensely for long durations, is the reduced levels of two primary hormones, namely testosterone and the luteinizing hormone.
+Another important reason behind the reduction in sperm count of men who exercise intensely for long durations is the reduced levels of two primary hormones, namely testosterone and the luteinizing hormone.
 It has been believed that exercise boosts testosterone, but intense exercise actually cuts it down.
 Most of the times, these can bounce back to normal once the regimen is scaled down to normalcy.

-How to Know if You are Exercising Too Much?
+How to Know if You Are Exercising Too Much

-Once you have an answer to the question can too much exercise affect fertility, you can start keeping a lookout for certain signs, which can indicate that the exercise regimen you adhere to needs to be scaled down.
+Once you have an answer to the question, can too much exercise affect fertility, you can start keeping a lookout for certain signs, which can indicate that the exercise regimen you adhere to needs to be scaled down:

 1. Soreness and Fatigue